 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position without compromising client care.

-Consideration of candidates will begin immediately and position may close without notice.
+Application Details: Consideration of candidates will begin immediately, and position may close without notice.

-Pay range is $14.00 – $16.00 per hour (depending on experience and $0.75/hr shift differential for the Awake Overnight shift).
-Extensive paid training provided for all new hires, including a mandatory 40 hour training academy.
-Residential Skills Trainers are not required to have a degree, but relevant experience and education, including QMHA status, is preferred.
+Extensive paid training provided for all new hires, including a mandatory 40-hour training academy.
+Residential Skills Trainers are not required to have a degree, but relevant experience and education, including Qualified Mental Health Associate (QMHA) status, is preferred.

 If you need accommodation to review the information and/or complete the application process, please contact the Human Resources Department.